Kucoin/kucoin-api-docs/source/localizable/index.html.md

 **4/24/19**:

-- Delete "size" and "funds" field to [Full MatchEngine Data(Level 3)](#full-matchengine-data(level-3)) which protects hidden orders when you subscribe to the "received" messages through public channels, it does not contain private channels.
+- Delete the "size" and "funds" fields of the “received” message in the subscription for [Full MatchEngine Data(Level 3)](#full-matchengine-data(level-3)) via the public channels, therefore protecting the hidden orders.
+These fields in the private channels remain unchangeds.
-- Delete "remainSize" field to [Full MatchEngine Data(Level 3)](#full-matchengine-data(level-3)) which protects hidden orders when you subscribe to the "open" messages through public channels, it does not contain private channels.
+- Delete the “remainSize” field of the “open” messages in the subscription for [Full MatchEngine Data(Level 3)](#full-matchengine-data(level-3)) via the public channels, therefore protecting the hidden orders.
+These fileds in the private channels remain unchanged.
 - Add [Get User Info of all Sub-Accounts](#get-user-info-of-all-sub-accounts).
 - Add [Get Account Balance of a Sub-Account](#get-account-balance-of-a-sub-account).
 - Add [Get the Aggregated Balance of all Sub-Accounts of the Current User](#get-the-aggregated-balance-of-all-sub-accounts-of-the-current-user).